Understanding the Powers and Responsibilities of Bail Bond Agents

 Bail bond agents must next explain why the person was arrested and show a judge-signed warrant.
 Violations of bail terms that may result in arrest include:

-- Staying out too late in the evening and breaking the curfew.
+• Staying out too late and breaking the curfew.

 3. Rights

-Bail bond agents must also recite the defendant’s rights if they are arrested on suspicion of committing another crime.
+Bail bond agents must also recite the defendant’s rights when the defendant is arrested on suspicion of committing another crime.
 Those who find themselves in this situation should contact a lawyer right away.

 4. Delivery